conorsch/innisfree/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help     Prints this message or the help of the given subcommand(s) ip       Display IPv4 address for cloud node proxy    Start process to forward traffic, assumes tunnel already up ssh      Open interactive SSH shell on cloud node up       Create new innisfree tunnel
+    doctor    Run checks to evaluate platform support help      Prints this message or the help of the given subcommand(s) ip        Display IPv4 address for cloud node proxy     Start process to forward traffic, assumes tunnel already up ssh       Open interactive SSH shell on cloud node up        Create new innisfree tunnel
 ```

 What's with the name?